-Another classic in town, the museum was one of the few spots people could visit, at least partially, after the earthquakes.
-It fully re-opened in 2013.
+Another classic of the Christchurch attractions is the museum was one of the few spots people could visit, at least partially, after the earthquakes.
+It fully reopened in 2013.

 Entrance is free, though donations are encouraged!
 The Museum opens every day from 9 am to 5 or 5.30 pm.